goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 The Static Web Site Dilemma
 ---------------------------

-When a company or organization goes through the process of developing and eventually deploying a website, one its most important goals is to present timely and up-to-date information to its website visitors.
+When a company or organization goes through the process of developing and eventually deploying a website, one of its most important goals is to present timely and up-to-date information to its website visitors.

 Let us consider two examples of such time-dependent sites: